Mhowitt/MeowMeow/README.md

 # MeowMeow
-A Twitter Clone using Node Express Postgres(Bookshelf and Knex.js as ORM) and React/Redux
+A Twitter Clone (with a cat Theme) using Node Express Postgres(Bookshelf and Knex.js as ORM) and React/Redux.
+Still in Progress.

 Clone this repository
 Create your own repository on github and change the remote git remote rm origin and then git remote add origin _______.